taylorshelton/academic/content/home/advising.md

 __Prospective Students:__

 I am always looking for bright, motivated students to work with me here at Mississippi State and help us to build our programs in human geography and GIS.
-If you’re interested in working with me on these (or related) topics, do send me an email with your CV/resume, a brief statement describing your interests, and a sample of your written/cartographic work.
+If you’re interested in working with me on these (or related) topics, please email me with your CV/resume, a brief statement describing your interests, and a sample of your written/cartographic work.